 A specialization or concentration within the business degree will allow you to tailor your degree to meet your career goals and interests.
 By choosing a specialization, you can focus on a particular area of business.
 Experienced business professionals who are looking for an advanced degree will benefit from these specializations.
 Asking about how to choose specializations can be good interview questions for small business owners.
 They have gone through the experience themselves and would know what choice would improve one’s career prospects.

 The typical concentration/specialization options in a business degree can be:

 - Business Analytics

 - Small Business Management and Entrepreneurship

 - Sales and Marketing

 - Project Management

 #6 What are the prerequisites and requirements for a business major?

-Different schools may have different sets of prerequisites listed as a part of their business courses.
+Different schools may have different sets of prerequisites listed as a part of their business degree courses.
 When you talk to your admissions/student advisors, you should ask them which courses are required and which prerequisites will you need to take in your first and second years?
 These can form a big part of your decision-making.
 It is good to take the time to look at what is expected of you as a student.
 You need to go through the syllabus for several business programs and see which prerequisites you have, and which will make it easiest for you to get in.
 Decide which electives align with your career goals and which program overall is a good fit for you.